Multi-Sensory HMI for Human-Centric Industrial Digital Twins: A 6G Vision of Future Industry: Digital Twin for 6G-Empowered I4.0

 \subsubsection{Immersive telepresence for enhanced interactions}

 which enables humans to interact with all senses anytime anywhere, either with each other, with physical things, or with digital objects.
 This use case family opens a door to the future life, where the barrier of physical distance is completely removed for interactions in all fields of human society.
 The cyber-physical-human worlds will be fully merged by means of mixed reality (MR) and holographic telepresence technologies.
-In the industrial scenario, multi-sensory tele-interaction and telecollaboration will reshape the current I4.0 vision based on 5G-enabled remote control.
+In the industrial scenario, multi-sensory tele-interaction and telecollaboration will reshape the current I4.0 vision, which is based on 5G that cannot well support industrial MR application due to its limited throughput in URLLC and the lack of multi-sensory user interface.